On the statistical inconsistency of Maximum Parsimony for $k$-tuple-site data: Results

-Note that $p$ has to be larger than $q$ in order for Maximum Parsimony to be statistically inconsistent (see Figure \ref{SI2ZT}).
-So again, Maximum Parsimony on $2$-tuple-site data is statistically inconsistent due to long branch attraction.
+Note that $p$ has to be larger than $q$ in order for MP to be statistically inconsistent (see Figure \ref{SI2ZT}).
+So again, MP on $2$-tuple-site data is statistically inconsistent due to long branch attraction.
 Additionally, we integrate the function that separates the two parts and calculate the size of both parts.
-The shaded part, where Maximum Parsimony on $2$-tuple site data is statistically inconsistent, is $17.95 \%$ of the space $[0, \frac{1}{2}] \times [0, \frac{1}{2}]$, while the part where Maximum Parsimony is statistically consistent accumulates to $82.05\%$ of the space $[0, \frac{1}{2}] \times [0, \frac{1}{2}]$. \\
+The shaded part, where MP on $2$-tuple site data is statistically inconsistent, is $17.95 \%$ of the space $[0, \frac{1}{2}] \times [0, \frac{1}{2}]$, while the part where MP is statistically consistent accumulates to $82.05\%$ of the space $[0, \frac{1}{2}] \times [0, \frac{1}{2}]$. \\

-Theorem \ref{Theorem2} shows that Maximum Parsimony is statistically inconsistent on $2$-tuple-site data.
+Theorem \ref{Theorem2} shows that MP is statistically inconsistent on $2$-tuple-site data even for more than four leaves.
 This inconsistency has long been known for single-site data.
 However, we now want to compare $2$-tuple-site and single-site data.
-Therefore, we also separate all combinations of $p$ and $q$ into two parts, such that one part contains all combinations of $p$ and $q$ where Maximum Parsimony applied to single-site data is statistically consistent, while the other part contains all combinations of $p$ and $q$ such that Maximum Pairsimony is inconsistent.
+Therefore, we also separate all combinations of $p$ and $q$ into two parts, such that one part contains all combinations of $p$ and $q$ where MP applied to single-site data is statistically consistent, while the other part contains all combinations of $p$ and $q$ such that MP is inconsistent.
 Then we can compare the curves that separate the space $[0,\frac{1}{2}] \times [0, \frac{1}{2}]$ for single-site data and $2$-tuple-site data, respectively.
 The two curves can be seen Figure \ref{SI2ZTandC}.